docsforadobe/javascript-tools-guide/docs/user-interface-tools/control-objects.md

 `listObj.removeAll()`

 For list objects ([listbox](#control-type-listbox), [dropdownlist](#control-type-dropdownlist) or [treeview](#control-type-treeview)) only.
-Removes all items from the object’s `items` array.
+Removes all items from the object's `items` array.

 Returns `undefined`.